Skip to main content

 Example: Enforce your first policy

-For this first example, we will use the pod-privileged policy.
-Our goal will be to prevent the creation of privileged containers inside our Kubernetes cluster by enforcing this policy.
+We will use the pod-privileged policy.
+We want to prevent the creation of privileged containers inside our Kubernetes cluster by enforcing this policy.

 kubectl apply -f - <<EOF